 - Does the parent in question have a mental disability that prevents them from caring for or protecting the child?

 Due to the severe consequences of being ruled unfit, allegations made are taken very seriously.
 Both custody and visitation rights are at risk, so any false allegations come with consequences.
-If you are unsure you have a case, contact our attorneys right away so that you are led on the right path.
+If you are unsure you have child custody issues, contact our Austin family lawyers right away so that you are led on the right path.

 Do Father’s Have the Same Rights as Mothers in TX?